Sinnohman/jagoombacolor/README.md

-# Jagoomba Color - Sinnohman's Fork
+# Jagoomba Color - Sinnohman's Fork (in production)

 A fork of [Jaga's Goomba Color fork](https://github.com/EvilJagaGenius/jagoombacolor), which itself is a fork of Goomba Color with bug fixes and compatibility improvements.
 Based on the 2019-05-04 source.